yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 I then booked the labs for 30 days, then scheduled the exam a week before my lab time finished (I'm scared that if I waited too long, I may end up procrastinating).
 Since I was pretty comfortable with my enumeration (to a comfortable level), I didn't play much in the labs.
 I only used the labs to practice my buffer overflow techniques.

-At first, I have decided to focus only on the buffer overflow part on the last week before the exam started, however, when I realized that the buffer overflow part was pretty easy to replicate, it boosted my confidence and that is when I decided to rescheduled my exam to be another week earlier than scheduled, (rescheduled two days before the exam date).
+At first, I have decided to focus only on the buffer overflow part on the last week before the exam started, however, when I realized that the buffer overflow part was pretty easy to replicate, it boosted my confidence and that is when I decided to rescheduled my exam to be another week earlier than scheduled.

 ### Level ???
 (OSCP exam) [Time spent : 24 hours++]

 Targets :
 Few machines with one of them is the buffer overflow thingy..

 The exam started at 11PM (Normally I'm already sound asleep at this time).
-I prepared three cans of Redbull beside me just in case my eyes won't open when I wanted it to.. :3
+I have prepared three cans of Redbull beside me just in case my eyes won't open when I wanted it to.. :3

 So, my strategy was like this :

 - Tackle buffer overflow machine first as it is the easiest one, for me. :>
 - While doing Bof, run [nmapautomator](https://github.com/21y4d/nmapAutomator) for the other machines and come back later to run a more thorough manual scans. (nikto, gobuster, nmap scripts scan etc..)

 It took me around two hours to complete the buffer overflow part.
-I did it slow and steady so I that I will know where is the error just in case the exploit didn't work.
+I did it slow and steady so that I will know where are the errors just in case the exploit didn't work.
 Once I have finished the buffer overflow part, I focused on my scan results for other machines.

 My standard enumeration + exploitation techniques would be ;